jdmanuel/zenshell/README.md

 Use the -c or --count flag to indicate the number of tickets you want to create:
 ./zenshell.js -c 3

-Currently, there are two modes -- regular and express.
+Currently, there are two modes -- regular and express, or command-line.

 In regular mode, you will be stepped through ticket creation.
 You'll have a chance to specify each parameter currently supported.
 If you don't care about the value of a particular param, just press ENTER, and a default or random value will be assigned.